Yes, this involves Leopold and Loeb and their victim Bobby Franks…

 Q You considered Leopold the finest man you ever came in contact with in the university, did you not?

-A One of the best intellects; perhaps not the best, but one of the best.
+A One of the best intellects; perhaps not the best, but one of the best.15

 Simon and Schuster

-Prior to editing the Durant tome, Brockway had translated Andrea Majocchi’s Vita di chirurgo (Life of a surgeon) for another publisher, issued in 1934.
-It can be noted that Nathan Leopold himself was a linguist, with fifteen tongues plus English under his belt.
-The fall of 1923 he was considering a collaborative translation of Pietro Aretino (a taste here).
-His collaborator’s parents, upon learning of the project, spirited Leon Mandel II “packing to Europe.”
-(Higdon, 19)
+Brockway translated Andrea Majocchi’s Vita di chirurgo (Life of a surgeon) for another publisher, issued in 1937.17 It can be noted that Nathan Leopold himself was a linguist, with fifteen tongues plus English under his belt.
+The fall of 1923 Leopold was considering a collaborative translation of Pietro Aretino (a taste here).
+His collaborator’s parents, upon learning of the project, spirited Leon Mandel II “packing to Europe.”18

 In his own memory of Brockway’s account, Martin Block suggests no reticence in the telling.

 A browse through Meyer Levin’s papers might shed light.
 Compulsion was published by Simon and Schuster in 1956.
 But, as Levin explains in his memoir, The Obsession, the idea for the book had come only after some probing by McGraw-Hill editor Robert Kuhn, who asked if the writer had “any Chicago ideas” since that city was Levin’s “background.”
 When he submitted the novel’s completed first half, McGraw-Hill rejected it.
 As did Random House’s Bennett Cerf, who had enjoyed Levin’s writing, but refused to consider the book based on the subject alone.
 Jack Goodman at Simon and Schuster liked it and accepted it for publication.
-Levin doesn’t mention Brockway’s involvement, so exactly when he contributed to the novel’s research would require its own investigation.
-(The Obsession, New York: Simon and Schuster, 1973, 116, 118–119, passim)
+Levin doesn’t mention Brockway’s involvement, so exactly when he contributed to the novel’s research would require its own investigation.20

 In 1940, according to the federal census, Brockway and his coauthor Weinstock were renting together on Lexington Avenue south of 38th Street, with Weinstock having the day job of travel agent.
 The flat’s leaseholder was a 21-year-old underemployed copy editor named Herbert Winer who, as Bart Keith Winer, would coauthor two other books with Brockway, A Second Treasury of the World’s Great Letters (1941) and Homespun America: A Collection of Writings (1958), both issued by Simon and Schuster.

-Winer was survived by his wife Shirley upon his death in 1989 (New York Times, February 22, 1989).
-By 1949 Weinstock was listed in the city directory as living with his “longtime companion” Ben Meiselman, who survived him upon his death in 1971, according to the New York Public Library.
+Winer was survived by his wife Shirley upon his death in 1989.21 By 1949 Weinstock was listed in the city directory as living with his “longtime companion” Ben Meiselman, who survived him upon his death in 1971, according to the New York Public Library.

-Wallace Brockway died at age 69 on November 5, 1972 of a heart attack at his home on East 57th Street, survived only by his mother, Mrs. Ralph E. Simmons (New York Times, November 11, 1972).
-His father, Louis Shaffner Brockway, had died in April of 1967 at age 86 in Los Angeles, not far from MacArthur Park and Loyola Law School, according to Social Security and voter registration records.
+Wallace Brockway died at age 69 on November 5, 1972 of a heart attack at his home on East 57th Street, survived only by his mother, Mrs. Ralph E. Simmons.22 His father, Louis Shaffner Brockway, had died in April of 1967 at age 86 in Los Angeles, not far from MacArthur Park and Loyola Law School, according to Social Security and voter registration records.